goutam-kul/machine_learing/README.md

 # machine learning
-This is a machine learning model repository.
+This is a machine learning repository.

 # Author - Goutam M